 Debit cards don't offer the same consumer protections, so never book flights or tours using your bank card.

 Many credit cards also come with free trip cancellation and interruption insurance, which typically covers up to $5,000 in costs if your plans are disrupted by the "financial insolvency" of a travel supplier.
 Look for that when you shop for a credit card.

 3. Buy travel insurance

-If your credit card doesn't appear to have built-in travel insurance, you can purchase your own policy from a travel insurance provider.
-The best time to do this is immediately after you book your flight.
+If your credit card doesn't appear to have built-in travel insurance, you can purchase your own travel insurance from a company that sells those policies.
+The best time to buy is immediately after you book your flight or tour.

-Failed airlines don’t always go through bankruptcy, so be sure the contract uses a variety of alternate words such as default or failure.
+Failed airlines and other travel providers don’t always go through bankruptcy, so be sure the contract uses a variety of alternate words such as default or failure.